mwcproject/mwc-node/doc/build.md

 ## Mining in MWC

-Please note that all mining functions for MWC have moved into a separate, standalone package called [grin-miner](https://github.com/mimblewimble/grin-miner).
-Once your MWC code node is up and running, you can start mining by building and running grin-miner against your running MWC node.
+Please note that all mining functions for MWC have moved into a separate, standalone package called [mwc-miner](https://github.com/mwcproject/mwc-node-miner).
+Once your MWC code node is up and running, you can start mining by building and running mwc-miner against your running MWC node.

-For grin-miner to be able to communicate with your MWC node, make sure that you have `enable_stratum_server = true` in your `mwc-server.toml` configuration file and you have a wallet listener running (`mwc-wallet listen`).
+For mwc-miner to be able to communicate with your MWC node, make sure that you have `enable_stratum_server = true` in your `mwc-server.toml` configuration file and you have a wallet listener running (`mwc-wallet listen`).